First Trust Bloomberg Artificial Intelligence ETF (FAI): Growth Drivers, Key Risks, and Investor Outlook

 Portfolio role & allocation thoughts

-- FAI might be allocated 5%-10% of a diversified equity portfolio as a high-conviction thematic bet.
-This depends on risk tolerance.
-It should not become a large part of one’s portfolio.
+• As a high-conviction thematic bet, FAI might be allocated 5%-10% of a diversified equity portfolio (depending on risk tolerance) rather than becoming a large part of one’s portfolio.

-- Because the fund is U.S.-listed, European investors should also check tax/treaty implications.
-They should consider currency risk (USD vs EUR).
-Additionally, they need to verify whether the fund is available in their jurisdiction.
+• Because the fund is U.S.-listed, European investors should also check tax/treaty implications, currency risk (USD vs EUR) and whether the fund is available in their jurisdiction.

 Conclusion